crgibbons/AlgebraManim/README.md

 demystify technical, notation-heavy, or otherwise complicated material.

 ### Topics
-1. Algebra in the Complex Plane.
+1. Algebra in the Complex Plane: complex multiplication, roots of unity, roots of complex numbers
-a.
-Complex multiplication
-b.
-Roots of Unity
-c.
-Roots of Complex Numbers
-2. Galois Group Elements as Permutions.
+2. Galois Group Elements as Permutions
-3. Properties of Algebraic Functions.
+3. Properties of Algebraic Functions: kernels and images, commutative diagrams
-a.
-Kernels and Images
-b.
-Commutative Diagrams
+4. Chain Complexes and Exact Sequences